johnstontrav/klairejohnston-cms/src/pages/blog/2016-12-17-making-sense-of-the-scaas-new-flavor-wheel.md

 It's ironic really that it's taken the words of others - pointed, timely and surprising - to bring home to me the importance of sharing what I write. \
 \
 It would be polite to say I've felt compelled by a few wonderful and worldly people to share more of my work.
-It would be even more truthful to say that they're making a mission of not letting me escape my responsibility of using this 'word thing' of mine to make a difference.
+It would be more truthful to say that they're making a mission of ensuring I understand my responsibility of using this 'word thing' of mine to make a difference.
 They certainly won't take 'No' for an answer.

 So, I'm writing marketing copy for non-for-profits, poems for people to give to their lovers, and books to share with the world.